datascopeanalytics/metis-data-science-bootcamp-prework/README.md

 Welcome!
 Congratulations on your acceptance.
 We hope you are really excited.
 We want you to get ready for the bootcamp and have a smooth experience.
 This means there is some work to be done before the start of the bootcamp.

+You will install some packages we will use, learn about the command line tools, get used to Emacs, go through a Python tutorial, and refresh your statistics background.
+The time estimates for each step are there to give you a general idea.
+Depending on what you are familiar with and what is new, you may spend less or more at each step.
 Feel free to contact us if you have any questions.

 ### Installing packages